Wolf Creek (Nevada County, California): Geography

 The creek's watershed area is 78 mi, which consists almost entirely of the lower montane zone where the incidence of snowfall precipitation is comparatively low.
 The elevation range is between 3000 ft at the headwaters to about 1200 ft at its confluence with the Bear River.
-The river course from the source to its confluence is about 25 mi and the flow is in the north south direction, which is helpful in the development of productive and diverse ecosystems.
-Wolf Creek, along with its tributaries, forms the major tributary of the Bear River.
+The river course from the source to its confluence is about 25 mi and the flow is in the north-south direction, which is helpful in the development of productive and diverse ecosystems.
+Wolf Creek, along with its tributaries, forms a major tributary of the Bear River.
 It is part of the upper region of the Bear River watershed.
 Bear River drains into the Feather River, which joins the Sacramento River, which finally debouches into San Francisco Bay.

 The larger part of the Banner Mountain area in the southern part of its tract is drained by Wolf Creek.
 From Grass Valley, it runs south without larger tributaries.
 At Grass Valley, it forks into two creeks, which have a general east–west direction.
 The fall varies from 50 ft to the mile in the Grass Valley basin to 130 ft in the vicinity of the Omaha mine.
 The smaller tributaries to the creek flow with gentle grade over the undulating, plateau-like country, forming marshes at their sources, but on approaching the main stream they descend to it with a steep, torrential grade.
 East of Osborne Hill the drainage is toward Rattlesnake Creek, a tributary of Wolf Creek.

 The watershed formed by Wolf Creek and the mountain range draining it exhibits moderate Mediterranean climate with marked variations between the seasons.
 The winters are wet and cold with temperature in the range of 36 F to 55 F. The summers are dry and hot with temperature varying from 75 F to 95 F. The annual precipitation reported is about 54 in.
 During winter, the snow precipitation on the mountain is heavy with several feet of snow.

 History

 The creek's watershed has had a fair amount of human habitation of indigenous people who have always depended, for their economic survival, on the biodiversity of the valley.
 The Tsi Akim Maidu and the Nisenan were resident in the valley when the European settlers arrived here.
 They were the traditional hunter/gatherers who practiced proto-agriculture, which is considered as an effective practice with the least effect on the environment.
 The Wolf Creek watershed, in Grass Valley and Nevada City, became famous on account of its gold deposits which were discovered as Mother Lode formations in the heart of the Banner Mountain, one year after the Sutter's Mill discovery.
-Following this find, gold extraction started in 1850 with large number of hardrock mines, and lasted for 100 years till 1950.
+Following this find, gold extraction started in 1850 with large number of hardrock mines, and lasted for 100 years until 1950.
 According to reports, this Wolf Creek watershed had the largest concentration of hard rock mines in California.
 Some of these include the Cedar Mine, the Badger Hill vein on the creek's south fork, and the Washington vein.